-LEWISBURG, W.Va. — Windy nights such as those that sweep through the hollows in West Virginia may put residents of Lewisburg, in Greenbrier County, in mind of the legend of Sam Hart.
-For it was there that the proud youth raced the Devil through the streets.
+LEWISBURG, W.Va. — Windy nights such as those that sweep through the hollows in West Virginia may put residents of Lewisburg in mind of the legend of Sam Hart.
+It was here that the proud youth raced the Devil through the streets.

 Most have heard similar tales, often with a similarly unsettling outcome, though that hardly makes the story less readable.
 The tale was set to print by Jim Comstock in the 1970s, and it may be his version that has grown so distinct, though the story is, of course, perennial.

 Around Lewisburg, they tell the story of how Samuel Hart raced the Devil and lost within sight of the Old Stone Church.